 The foods of Matariki, by her scooped up.

 Once the time of grief was over, the emphasis of Matariki shifted to celebration.
 Because Matariki happened at the end of harvesting, there was an abundant supply of food for feasting.
 People rejoiced, sang and danced to celebrate the change of season and new beginnings.

 Matariki atua ka eke mai i te rangi e roa,

 E whāngainga iho ki te mata o te tau e roa e.

 Divine Matariki come forth from the far-off heaven,

 Bestow the first fruits of the year upon us.

-The coming season’s crops were planted according to the portents read in the Matariki star cluster.
-If the stars were clear and bright, it was a sign that a favourable and productive season lay ahead, and planting would begin in September.
+Matariki was also a time for planning for the year ahead.
+If the stars were clear and bright, it signalled a favourable and productive season ahead, and planting would begin in September.
 If the stars appeared hazy and closely bunched together, a cold winter was in store and planting was put off until October.